 A Conversation with Charles Lester

 California has been an international leader in coastal protection for more than four decades, but climate change poses an existential threat to California’s coastal resources and economy.
-Join former Executive Director of the Coastal Commission, Charles Lester, as he discusses the past, present, and future of the California coast in conversation with Jason Scorse, Director of the Center for the Blue Economy.
+On the evening of Tuesday, April 25th, 2017, former Executive Director of the Coastal Commission, Charles Lester, discussed the past, present, and future of the California coast in conversation with Jason Scorse, Director of the Center for the Blue Economy.

 426 Van Buren, Monterey, CA 93940

 Video of Discussion: